Europe shares extend rebound as U.S. data reassures

 PARIS, June 27 European shares ended higher on Thursday in the wake of upbeat U.S. macro data which further eased worries over whether the world's biggest economy could withstand the winding down of the Federal Reserve's monetary stimulus.

-Shares in French car maker PSA Peugeot Citroen jumped 5.5 percent after sources told Reuters the founding family has offered to give up control to revive plans for a closer alliance with General Motors.
+Also lifting the mood, William Dudley, head of the New York Federal Reserve, said the Fed's asset purchases would be more aggressive than the timeline Chairman Ben Bernanke outlined last week if growth and the labor market turn out weaker than expected.

-The FTSEurofirst 300 index of top European shares closed 0.7 percent higher at 1,157.42 points, rallying for the third straight day.
+The FTSEurofirst 300 index of top European shares provisionally closed 0.8 percent higher at 1,158.97 points, rallying for the third straight day.

-The index is still down 8 percent since late May when Fed Chairman Ben Bernanke's initial comments on the need to start trimming down the quantitative easing programme sparked a sell-off in equities worldwide as well as in the fixed income market.

-"The market has certainly over-reacted on the downside and we think there is a long-term investment opportunity there," said Oliver Wallin, investment director at Octopus Investments.
+The index, still down nearly 8 percent since late May, managed to cross back above a major resistance level representing the index's 200-day moving average, sending a positive technical signal.

 Data showed on Thursday U.S. consumer spending rebounded in May, while jobless claims fell last week, fuelling expectations economic growth is picking up pace.